erwin47/alh/README.md

 # alh (Atlantis Little Helper)

+## How to build
+### Requirements
+It needs to have `wxWidgets` library installed/precompiled && `CMake` tools.

+### Instructions
+Linux/Mac (from root source folder):
+Cmd: `rm -rf ./build; mkdir build; cd build; cmake -DCMAKE_BUILD_TYPE=Release ..`
+Cmd: `clear; cd build; make -j 16`

+For Windows it needs set up path to wxWidgets & use CMake.
+It is possible to use commands, similar to those for Linux, but also there is a nice way to use CMake GUI.

 ## Main info
 * Autoorders description: ./doc/autoorders/README.md
 * Client names format: `@;;Name`, invisible "internal" name.
 Will be represented instead of unit's name in the client, but will be inivisible for other players.